MariaRicci/Phase_3_Final_Project/README.md

 The customer satisfaction keeps the business running and thriving.
 Generally, the loss of customers is not sudden but the result of a prolonged succession of unsatisfying experiences or the lack of reward for the loyalty shown.

-Building a business, and a reputation, is a risky, challenging and strenous investiment from several points of view.
+Building a business, and a reputation, is a risky, challenging and strenuous investment from several points of view.
 Getting new customers is a even more finance consuming enterprise.
 As the saying goes "prevention is better than cure", the factors impacting the customer satisfaction can be investigated and actionable inputs can be delivered to prevent the loss.

 As the matter of fact, the analysis of the customer churn can consolidate the base business while scouting for new expansion opportunities while avoid crisis and catastrophic consequences on the entire business, even in times of economic instability.